TycheSoftwares/woocommerce-delivery-notes/woocommerce-delivery-notes/readme.txt

 6. Customers can also print the order.

 == Changelog ==

+= 4.7.0 (06.12.2022) =
+* Fix :- Logo was not showing on Android phone earlier.
+This is fixed now.
+* Fix :- Display labels for shipping and billing address
+* Fix :- Removed redundant "Refund" line.
+* Fix :- Compatibility with WooCommerce Product Addons plugin.
+All the fields from the plugin will be shown in the Invoice, Receipt & Delivery Note.

 = 4.6.5 (08.02.2022) =
 * Enhancement :- Added an option to print the invoice text in Right to Left direction.